KerryLeeHartley/07_30_24/README.md

 Empowerment Through Initiative: By stepping into roles beyond my formal responsibilities, I empowered our team to continue functioning at a high level, ensuring that all involved parties felt supported and informed.

 This past year has been a testament to my adaptability and dedication to driving impactful results for both Accenture and our clients.
 I look forward to continuing to leverage these experiences and insights to further our mission of delivering exceptional client value and fostering an inclusive, high-performance culture.

+$%$%$%$%$%

+Leadership Essentials
+Always do the right
+thing, in every decision
+and action.
+Lead with excellence,
+confidence and
+humility, as
+demonstrated by being a
+learner, building great
+teams, and being
+naturally collaborative.
+Have the
+courage to
+change and the
+ability to bring
+our people
+along the
+journey.
+Care deeply for
+all our people to
+help them
+achieve their
+aspirations
+professionally
+and personally.
+Live our unwavering
+commitment to
+inclusion, diversity
+and equality, as
+demonstrated by
+personal impact and
+overall results.
+Act as a true partner, to
+each other, our clients, our
+ecosystem and our
+communities—committed
+to shared success.
+Actively innovate—seeking new answers, applying a tech, AI and data first mindset, looking internally across Accenture and outside—to partners, competitors, start-ups, clients, academia and analysts—to learn, respectfully challenge our assumptions and apply the innovation, and cultivate and reward out people for doing the same.

+$%$%$$%%$%$%